Lombiq/Orchard-Ambassadors-Toolbox/IntroductoryTalkTemplate/Abstract.md

 - How can I use Orchard, how can I develop my own modules for it?
 - Why would I join such an open-source community, why does it help my professional development?

-Keywords: CMS, .NET, ASP.NET, ASP.NET Core MVC, C#, Orchard Core
+Keywords: web, CMS, .NET, ASP.NET, ASP.NET Core MVC, MVC, C#, Orchard Core

 This talk is for you if: